7 Trends in Learning Technologies From #FocusOnLearn

 FEBRUARY 11, 2010

 Lecture Capture I often roll my eyes when I think about recording hour long videos of a talking head and distributing them as new media.
-Every object simply a query into the database, curating data assets and collaborative spaces around physical objects and real spaces. #6: Augmented Reality If we take the above observation one step further we arrive at augmented reality.
+6: Augmented Reality If we take the above observation one step further we arrive at augmented reality.
+David Gagnon media, games, teaching and learning Who is David Gagnon?
+But have you been out to iTunesU recently?
+It is freaking amazing.

 Learning as Reflexive; Reality as a Series of Filters « The Ddeok is Always Greener on the Other Side ?? ?? ? ? ???